gesievi/RADii/docs/tutorial/Quick_Guide/2_LV_Simple_Review.rst

 **********************************
-Review tutorial
+Tutorial: Simple Presentation
 **********************************

-This tutorial explains and lists what kind of setup is needed for a simple review/discussion in Radii.
+This tutorial explains and lists what kind of setup is needed for a simple presentation in Radii.
-It is based on the fundamentals in the `Basics & Exploration tutorial`_.
+It is based on the fundamentals in the `Tutorial: Grashopper Basics`_.
-In our experience a simple review is a conversation during witch you are free to explore, usually it needs a series of specific views and sections to guide the conversation.
+A simple presentation/review in Radii commonly consists out of free exploration, that is guided by a series of specific views and sections to shop specific points of interest.

 For this you need to connect to the `Connect`_ component the: